PermutaTriangle/Permuta/README.rst

     >>> perm_class.count(11)
     1024

-You can also look to see if some well know enumeration strategies apply a given class.
+You can also look to see if some well know enumeration strategies apply to a given class.

 .. code-block:: python
     >>> from permuta.enumeration_strategies import find_strategies